-- (a) All waste from showers, toilets, laundries, faucets and lavatories shall be wasted into a sewer system extended from and connected with the city sewer system. - (b) All sanitary facilities in any trailer which are not connected with the city sewer system by means of rigid pipe connections shall be sealed and their use is hereby declared unlawful. - (c) Each faucet site shall be equipped with facilities for drainage of waste and excess water into the sewer.
+(a) All waste from showers, toilets, laundries, faucets and lavatories shall be wasted into a sewer system extended from and connected with the city sewer system.

+(b) All sanitary facilities in any trailer which are not connected with the city sewer system by means of rigid pipe connections shall be sealed and their use is hereby declared unlawful.

+(c) Each faucet site shall be equipped with facilities for drainage of waste and excess water into the sewer.
 In no case shall any waste water be thrown or discharged upon the surface of the ground or disposed of by means other than as herein provided.

 (d) Every unit shall be provided with a substantial fly tight metal garbage depository from which the contents shall be removed by the city garbage collection service.
 Section 11.
 Limitations on Length of Stay and on Number of Occupants.

-- (a) It shall be unlawful for any person to remain or live in any trailer or tourist camp for more than ninety (90) days in each twelve month period, subject to the provisions of Section 4 of this ordinance, except that upon a showing and proof that one or more occupants of a trailer or cabin are engaged in vital national defense work and that there exists in the community a shortage of adequate housing facilities, additional stays of sixty (60) days may be granted by the Board of Investigators, such additional stays being renewable at the end of each sixty (60) day period upon further and similar showing; Provided that this time limitation shall not apply to the licenses of a trailer or tourist camp or his bona fide employees so as to prevent their remaining on the camp premises at all times. - (b) No trailer or cabin may be inhabited by a greater number of occupants than that for which it was designed.
+(a) It shall be unlawful for any person to remain or live in any trailer or tourist camp for more than ninety (90) days in each twelve month period, subject to the provisions of Section 4 of this ordinance, except additional stays of sixty (60) days may be granted by the Board of Investigators, such additional stays being renewable at the end of each sixty (60) day period upon further and similar showing; provided that this time limitation shall not apply to the licensee of a trailer or tourist camp or his bona fide employees so as to prevent their remaining on the camp premises at all times.

+(b) No trailer or cabin may be inhabited by a greater number of occupants than that for which it was designed.